-I figured Louis Vuitton was all about flash and status.
-An overpriced brand that screams “Look at me and how much money I have.”
-In other words I thought Louis was overpriced junk.
+Once in awhile you find yourself just wrong.
+Well, I was way off on this one.
+I figured LV was all about flash, and name, and status.
+An overpriced brand that screams “look at me and how much money I have.”
+In other words I thought Louis was overpriced garbage with no more quality than I would get at Target.
 I was wrong.

-It doesn’t have a scuff.
+It doesn’t have a scuff, nothing.
 It’s perfect.
 The quality is so over the top sometimes I look at it and ask it two things.
 One, why aren’t you fatter, bursting with bills?
 And two, how on earth do you look so good after the beatings I have given?

 And this got me thinking.
 The quality differences in goods and services is enormous- perhaps much more than I took pause to realize.
-There are a few other things I don’t want cheap, and you shouldn’t either.
+There are a few other things I don’t want cheap.
+Here they are.

 Kettlebells and Barbells